On the day

 Please allow plenty of time for extremely busy morning traffic.
 Unfortunately we can't postpone degree ceremonies; they must begin at the scheduled time.
 We also cannot admit students or guests to the Great Hall once the ceremony has begun.

 Collect your tickets

-You need to collect your tickets from the Student Union.
+You need to collect your tickets from the ticket desk in the foyer of the Student Union.
 Only students can collect these.

 Collect your gown

-Once you have collected your tickets you can go down to the Sky and Scarlett dance studios in the Student Union to collect your gown.
+Once you have collected your tickets you can go down to the dance studios in the Student Union to collect your gown.
 Have your order number and tickets ready.

 Before the ceremony

 You need to be ready to enter the Great Hall via the Baines Wing 30 minutes before your ceremony start time.
 Ede and Ravenscroft will be on hand to check you are in the correct academic dress as you enter the Hall.
 You should be in your allocated seat 15 minutes before the ceremony starts.